lstamaria/lstamaria.github.io/_posts/2019-06-19-statistical-learning.md

-A general equation of statistical learning involves four elements (Witten et al., 2013).
+Statistical learning is a set of approaches for estimating $f$, a systematic information that a predictor provides to a response (Witten et al., 2013).

+Statistical learning can be represented by a general equation composed of the following:

 - Response ($Y$): what want to predict quantitatively.
 Also called as a target feature.
 - Predictor ($X$): what we use to predict response.
 Also called as a descriptive feature.